EXTREMOPHILARUM/just-commit/README.md

 Users can enable or disable LLM features through a configuration file.
 This enhances customization and allows for a tailored git experience.
 The configuration file is located at `config/settings.json` and follows the JSON format.
 Each LLM feature can be toggled on or off individually.

+## Initial Setup and Configuration

+For an easy first setup and an overview of all configurations, users are guided to the sample configuration file provided at `config/sample_settings.json`.
+This sample file demonstrates all configurable features with default settings, allowing users to quickly start with a pre-configured set of features.
+To use it, simply copy `config/sample_settings.json` to `config/settings.json`.

 ## Examples

 - **Branch Names**: `feature/add-login`, `bugfix/resolve-crash`, `refactor/improve-performance`